Tony Olmos: Rosewood Five

 Olmos collaborated with Jeanette Di Pinza and Luke Pensabene to form Rosewood Five, a microfilmmaking company that began in 2016 during the production of the film South of 8.
+The location, situated in the basement of the C Street Inn, was known as Rosewood Five Studios before it became Gray Area Multimedia.
+It housed some performances of the San Diego International Fringe Festival from 2015 to 2017.

 Rosewood Five also produced the films Hatred, Fletcher and Jenks, Flowers for My Garden, Pulp Friction, Continuance, and Hemet, or the Landlady Don't Drink Tea.

 Olmos is the founder, and describes the company's projects as captivating stories that address societal issues and brings to mind strong emotions.